Paul Beesley

 Paul Beesley (born 21 July 1965) is an English former footballer who played primarily as a centre back.

-He began his career at Wigan Athletic in September 1984, before he was sold on to Leyton Orient for £175,000 in October 1989.
+Beesley began his career at Wigan Athletic in September 1984, before he was sold to Leyton Orient for £175,000 in October 1989.
 He joined Sheffield United for £300,000 in July 1990 and was voted Player of the Year at the Premier League club in 1993.
 He was sold to Leeds United in August 1995 for a £250,000 fee before moving on to Manchester City in February 1997 for £500,000.
 He had brief loan spells at Port Vale and West Bromwich Albion before he was allowed to join Port Vale permanently in July 1999.
 He joined Chester City in the Conference in July 2000.
 He was voted the club's Player of the Season before he signed with Stalybridge Celtic in October 2001.
 He later finished his career in Northern Ireland with Ballymena United.
 He later coached at Notts County and Leeds United.